danieljstone/danieljstone.github.io/nyrb.md

-The NYRB’s significance as an intellectual nexus has also attracted the *Review* its fair share of critics.
+The NYRB’s significance as an intellectual nexus has also earned the *Review* its fair share of critics.
 They have leveled various complaints against the NYRB: that it is insular and self-dealing, its roster of contributors is overly-male, it is increasingly dominated by the professoriat, and has failed to foster new writers.